-Australia is known for its cute and cuddly wildlife, but did you know you can also get up close and personal to these underwater superstars?
+Australia is known for its cute and cuddly wildlife, but did you know you can also get up close and personal to these animals?

 Nearly every traveller to Australia is looking forward to having an incredible wildlife experience and, truth be told, it’s pretty easy to accomplish.
-Of course you can hand-feed a kangaroo and snuggle a koala - but did you know Australia is also famous for some interesting underwater wildlife encounters?
-From jumping into the water with sea lions to watching saltwater crocodiles devour their dinner; whatever you pick, it’s guaranteed to earn you true bragging rights.
+Of course you can hand-feed a kangaroo, snuggle a koala and take a selfie with a quokka - but did you know Australia is also famous for these other unique wildlife encounters?
+Why not jump into the water with sea lions or watch saltwater crocodiles devour their dinner.
+Whatever you pick, it’s guaranteed to earn you true bragging rights.

 Swim with sea lions